patrickbwarren/transam-triton/README.md

 ASCII text is delimited by `"..."` and an individual ASCII character by `'x'` where x is 0-9, A-Z etc.

-Repeated tokens can be specified by a repeat count followed by `*`, thus for example `64*OD` generates 64 ASCII CR (carriage return, ctrl-M) characters (see tape header below).
+Repeated tokens can be specified by a repeat count followed by `*`, thus for example `64*OD` generates 64 ASCII carriage return markers (see tape header below).

 Comments can be included at any point: they are delimited by `#...#` and can span multiple lines.